f5devcentral/f5-agility-labs-nginx/docs/class15/class15.rst

 * LLM02: Sensitive information disclosure
 * LLM07: System prompt leakage

-**Allow for lab start up time**
+**This Lab may take 5-10 minutes to boot up.
+Allow for start up time**

 Log into UDF and start up the lab environment.
-Given all of the components of this lab, it can take a few minutes for the entire environment to complete startup.
+Given all of the components of this lab, it can take 5-10 minutes for the entire environment to complete startup.
 Booting up your lab right away will ensure the environment is ready for use by the time you reach Module 2.